Welcome everybody to the Year 6 section of the website.

 Water bottles and snacks

 Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day, and although the water fountains are switched on, most children prefer to have their own drink available from a bottle.
 Please label bottles and refill them each day.
-Water is the only drink that the children should be bringing into school to drink in class.
+Water is the only drink that the children should be bringing into school.

 Maths